 For example, if you have optimised for and hold good rankings for "cheap car insurance UK", that term may lose search traffic as UK users find that the shorter "cheap car insurance" returns several relevant looking results, negating the need to finish their sentence.

 Naturally the constituent parts of longer keywords are often the types of generic keywords that are typically dominated by big brands and powerful sites with the cash to maintain rankings in an extremely competitive keyword space.
 So for smaller websites, this could well be a case of first Google giveth (the May Day update) then it taketh away (streaming search results).

 We'll have to hold tight for the exact repurcussions, which obviously depend on the extent to which this gets rolled out to non-logged in users, and which could also extend to complications for rank checking software (if AJAX is involved in retrieving search results) and impacts on the search demand figures given by Google's keyword tools (if each stage in the streaming search counts as an impression).
-As Matt discusses in his blog post on the impacts of streaming search on PPC, there are equally important ramifications for paid search as well (the cynics brief summary: Google makes more money).
+There are equally important ramifications for paid search as well (the cynics brief summary: Google makes more money).

 Now, I'm off to eat my words...